Joulik/RUES-DE-FRANCE/new-architecture/README.md

 ### Python scripts in Lambda

 The python scripts in Lambda are submit_button_lambda_handler.py and constants.py

+### Installing pandas in a layer of Lambda

+The package pandas is required.
+The procedure to install it in a layer of the Lambda function may be found from https://medium.com/swlh/how-to-add-python-pandas-layer-to-aws-lambda-bab5ea7ced4f.

 ### Database creation in AWS Athena

 Athena's user guide is of great help to create the needed database.
-It can be found from https://docs.aws.amazon.com/athena/latest/ug/what-is.html
+It can be found from https://docs.aws.amazon.com/athena/latest/ug/what-is.html.

 The database contains two tables, namely communes_departements_regions and france_rues.

-communes_departements_regions directly constructed from communes-departement-region.csv, which can be downloaded from https://www.data.gouv.fr/en/datasets/communes-de-france-base-des-codes-postaux/
+communes_departements_regions directly constructed from communes-departement-region.csv, which can be downloaded from https://www.data.gouv.fr/en/datasets/communes-de-france-base-des-codes-postaux/.

 france_rues was constructed from full.csv.gz that can be dowmloaded from http://bano.openstreetmap.fr/data/.
 Useful information on the structure of this CSV can be found from https://www.data.gouv.fr/en/datasets/base-d-adresses-nationale-ouverte-bano/.